mzufferey/omics/index.md

 GSVA, a non-parametric, unsupervised technique is used to estimate TR regulon enrichment scores as a function of genes inside and outside the regulons analogously to a competitive gene settest[27].We use the ‘gsva’ function in the ‘gsva’ package

+Gene set analysis was performed using Camera (Wu and Smyth, 2012 ) from the limma R package.
+The Hallmark and cellular components gene ontology gene sets were obtained from the Molecular Signatures Database (Liberzon et al., 2015
+) (downloaded June 25th, 2019) and used as the reference gene sets.
+Signaling pathway impact analysis (Tarca et al., 2009 ) was used to identify the list of KEGG pathways over-represented by the subgroup-specific differentially expressed genes (DEGs) using the iLINCS web-based platform (http://ilincs.org).
+Only pathways with adjusted p value (SPIA pajd) less than 0.05 were considered, and the status of each enriched pathway was only considered if the topology p value (Top pval) was less than 0.05.
+ESTIMATE analysis was performed using the estimate R package (Yoshihara et al., 2013 ).
+Log2-TPM values were used as the input, and the analysis was run using default parameters.
+Transcription factor enrichment analysis was performed using the ChEA3 (Keenan et al., 2019 ) web portal (https://maayanlab.cloud/chea3/) using default parameters and the subgroup-specific DEGs.

+Gene set variation analysis was performed using the GSVA R package (Guinney and Castelo, 2019; Hänzelmann et al., 2013 ) using log2-TPM values from protein-coding genes.
+T

 ##### Pathway and gene network analyses